kurt-krueckeberg/23tree-in-cpp/notes/tree23.rst

     std::unique_ptr<Node23> larger_2node{std::make_unique<Node23>(node4)};

-Next, split chandles three cases:
+Next, split handles three cases:

 1. when pnode is the root, it calls CreateNewRoot to add a new root node above pnode